U.S. Women's Hockey Team Wins First Game In Winter Olympics

 After the Finns took a a 1-0 lead, a row of parents and families of the U.S. team let out a groan.
 They were standing near me in a row behind their seats at the Kwandong Hockey Center — too nervous to sit, a couple of them said.

-It could have been worse: at the start of the second period, a Finnish player flipped a spinning puck in a lateral shot at the goal.
+It could have been worse: At the start of the second period, a Finnish player flipped a spinning puck in a lateral shot at the goal.
 The puck bounced around on top of the net before being put back in play.

 The U.S. broke through midway through the second, on a power play.
-After team captain Meghan Duggan threaded her way through two defenders in front of the American bench.
-From there, the puck ricocheted off a shot and reached Monique Lamoureux-Morando, who — miraculously free of a defender — sent it home to tie the score.
+After team captain Meghan Duggan threaded her way through two defenders in front of the American bench, Monique Lamoureux-Morando got off a shot — and when the puck ricocheted to her, she put it away to tie the score.

-Less than a minute later, Kendall Coyne hit a one-timer home for a 2-1 lead, lifted the puck into the top of the net on assists from Hilary Knight and Brianna Decker.
+Less than a minute later, Kendall Coyne hit a one-timer home for a 2-1 lead, as she lifted the puck into the top of the net on assists from Hilary Knight and Brianna Decker.

 The U.S. nearly scored again midway through the third period, when Coyne's pass deflected off a Finnish player's skate and whacked Raty's facemask.